kabbo109/js-progress-indicator/README.md

-# js-progress-indicator
+# JS Progress Indicator

-Progress indicator using JavaScript
+A simple progress indicator built using JavaScript.

+This project demonstrates dynamic progress updates and intervals.